nahidcode/duplicator/readme.txt

 = Admins/Developers/Designers =
 Duplicator can be an essential tool in your development workflow.
 For instance, you can:

 * Move sites from bad hosts
 * Pull down your live site to localhost for development.
-* Duplicate a life site to a staging area or vice versa.
+* Duplicate a live site to a staging area or vice versa.

-= Bundled Sites Make Duplicator an Essential Tool for Web Development Shops = Besides the core move capability, Duplicator's bundling of entire WordPress sites into a single package gives web development studios real power.

-**The Old Way**

-1. Create a new WordPress install
-1. Track down and install the standard set of plugins you install on all client sites.
-1. Install a theme
-1. Make 'standard' theme customizations
-1. Make client-specific customization.

-Compare the above with the new way

-**The Duplicator Way**

-1. Install a site you already bundled that contains your favorite plugins, theme and 'standard customizations'
-1. Make client-specific customizations
+* Bundle up an entire WordPress site for reuse or distribution.

+= Faster Site Creation with Bundled Websites = Duplicator packages are snapshots of a WordPress site and include all the site's plugins, themes, content and the WordPress core.

+Packages enable you to quickly spin up personal, development or client starter sites much quicker than having to construct a site from scratch.

+And since WordPress itself is included in a package, you don’t need to install that beforehand!

-As you can see, Duplicator can save you a TON of time.
+In other words, Duplicator bundled sites can save you a TON of time.

-Additionally, you can make bundled sites from a library of packaged WordPress sites to be able to quickly show clients a variety of starting points.
+With the package list you have your own virtual bundled site library which lets you to quickly install a pre-configured WordPress site in minutes.

-With WordPress bundled sites, the possibilities are endless!
+With Duplicator bundled sites, the possibilities are endless!

 = Duplicator Pro =
 Duplicator Pro takes Duplicator to the next level with features you'll really appreciate, such as: